 Emerging Theme High level summary of actions in place Scanning capacity Ongoing issue.
 Seeking Exec sponsorship to escalate Risk Register scoring from 16 to 20.
 Escalation via MDG to Trust Board.
-Paper included within this pack Information relating to reduced fetal Trust has requested LMNS to lead on Community communication on movement's, a persistent theme acting on reduced fetal monitoring Trust has also led on posters/digital communication Parental engagement in the PMRT PMRT Action plan in progress and meeting timescales process Delay in PMRT taking place Absent documentation of routine Included within Fundamentals of midwifery study day running Oct-Dec maternal observations including FH in 2024 community appointments Audit plan in place Poor quality reviews with no MDT initial MDT reviews now 3 times per week review Review of all action plan quality via SERG No assurance that any of the were actions were monitored or completed and therefore no evidence of learning Lack of information and triangulation Being reviewed by Patient Safety Team with the datix system Deling reviewed by Patient Salety Tealif with the signs system
+Paper included within this pack Information relating to reduced fetal Trust has requested LMNS to lead on Community communication on movement's, a persistent theme acting on reduced fetal monitoring Trust has also led on posters/digital communication Parental engagement in the PMRT PMRT Action plan in progress and meeting timescales process Delay in PMRT taking place About down at the standard Included within Fundamentals of with item study day marries Oct Dec Absent documentation of routine Included within Fundamentals of midwifery study day running Oct-Dec maternal observations including FH in 2024 Audit plan in place community appointments Audit plan in place Poor quality reviews with no MDT initial MDT reviews now 3 times per week review Review of all action plan quality via SERG No assurance that any of the were actions were monitored or completed and therefore no evidence of learning Lack of information and triangulation Being reviewed by Patient Safety Team with the datix system